 Why does the bookmaker always win?

-Bookmakers are offering lower odds than the real probability.
+Bookmakers are offering lower odds than the real probability of an outcome.
 They are lowering their odds in a way that on every match they have an edge of approximately 2% – 8%.

 Smart sports bettors are finding the weak odds and are betting on them with a big volume.
 Bettors who are attacking these weak spots are decreasing the income of the bookmakers.
 To stop this action, bookmakers are limiting winning players.